ArthurOuaknine/arthurouaknine.github.io/_pages/about.md

 News
 ======
+- 08/2021: Our work on multi-view radar semantic segmentation has been accepted at ICCV 2021!
 - 07/2021: Last but not least, the RAD tensors of the CARRADA dataset are now available.
 - 05/2021: Code for Multi-View Radar Semantic Segmentation (MVRSS) and pretrained models have been publicly released on github [here](https://github.com/valeoai/MVRSS).
 - 04/2021: A new version of CARRADA is available!
 Have a look to the repo [here](https://github.com/valeoai/carrada_dataset).